murpjack/word_guess/README.md

 # WordGuess

-A Guess the word in 5 attempts
+Guess the word in 5 attempts